Introduction to Requirements Analysis

 Training Method and Materials

-A workshop approach is combined with presentation segments to lead delegates through a complete requirements analysis for a single physical system.
+A workshop approach is combined with presentation segments to lead participants through a complete requirements analysis for a single physical system.

 - a set of bound course notes covering the presentation material and workshop exercises